Cable Links, Annuli and Sutured Floer homology: Link Floer homology and -cables

 \begin{proof} Suppose $\widehat{\HFL}(L)$ is as in the statement of the theorem.
 We first note that $L$ does not contain any split unknotted components, since for each $i$ there exists a generator of link Floer homology with $i$th Alexander grading nonzero.
-We also note that there is an Euler characteristic $0$ surface, denoted by $\Sigma$, representing the homology class
+Since link Floer homology detects the Thurston norm, $L$ and $K_{n,mn}$ have equivalent Thurston norm.
+We thus have that there is an Euler characteristic $0$ surface, denoted by $\Sigma$, with: Here we view $[\mu_i]$ as generators of $H^1(X(L))$ corresponding to meridians of each component of $L$.
+Since $L$ does not have split unknot components, $\Sigma$ must be a collection of embedded annuli.
+Let $L_i$ denote the $i$th component of $L$.